sourceduty/Bulk_File_Classification/README.md

 By following these steps, Jane efficiently organizes her files, making them easier to find and manage in the future.

+#

+> Alex: *"This is a very intelligent custom GPT developed for classifying large quantities of mixed files into organizaed datsets."*

 ***
 Copyright (C) 2024, Sourceduty - All Rights Reserved.